H0llyW00dzZ/K8sBlackPearl/README.md

 ]
 ```

+#### Additonal Note

+> [!NOTE]
+> This still development, there is no configuration/setup, or docs for how to run it unless you are expert in GO.

 # TODO

 - [x] Implement error handling and retry logic within the CrewWorker function to handle transient errors.